zenml-io/zenml/docs/book/how-to/infrastructure-deployment/infrastructure-as-code/best-practices.md

 ## Part 3: Resource Sharing and Isolation

 ### The Problem
-Different ML projects need to share some resources while maintaining isolation for others.
+Different ML projects often require strict isolation of data and security to prevent unauthorized access and ensure compliance with security policies.
+Ensuring that each project has its own isolated resources, such as artifact stores or orchestrators, is crucial to prevent data leakage and maintain the integrity of each project's environment.
+This focus on data and security isolation is essential for managing multiple ML projects securely and effectively.

 ### The Solution: Resource Scoping Pattern